Boating with Kids: How to Keep Them and Safe (and Happy!)

 Turn your boat into a living classroom.
 While aboard Muddy Waters, the Samway tweens read Mark Twain while cruising on the Mississippi.
 “We spent hours on the solemn grounds of battlefields from the Revolutionary War, the War of 1812 and the Civil War,” reports Michael.
 “We toured the U.S. Naval Academy in Annapolis and the U.S. Military Academy in West Point, visited Presidential libraries and approached Ellis Island by water.”

 Provide ways they can connect with friends.
-A laptop or tablet and Internet service enables older kids to keep in touch with friends at home via email, text or Skype, says Shelly Self, who lived aboard a 46-foot trawler, Oh ‘Swell, for seven years with daughters Erin, 15 and Ellen, 13.
+A laptop or tablet with Internet service enables older kids to keep in touch with friends at home via email, text or Skype, says Shelly Self, who lived aboard a 46-foot trawler, Oh ‘Swell, for seven years with daughters Erin, 15 and Ellen, 13.
 “Also, when possible, adjust your itinerary to maximize time with other cruising families—especially if you’re cruising with teens.
 Kids this age love socializing, and just by spending a few days catching lobsters, sunbathing or merely hanging with yachties their own age translates into making lifetime friends.”

 It's the Journey, Not the Destination